 Not all bats are nocturnal.
 Some bats do use echolocation (using sound to navigate) to fly and hunt at night, but many species of fruit bats (such as the flying foxes) have outstanding eyesight and fly during the day.
 Some bats eat while flying, but some species actually walk on the ground to feed.

-Red Bats (Lasiurus blossevillii) - another medium-sized bat common in the western part of the United States - covered in red fur.
+Red Bats (Lasiurus blossevillii) - another medium-sized bat common in the western part of the United States that is covered in red fur.
 They eat a lot of insects such as cicadas, moths, and beetles.
-Red bats like to burrow under leaves during the day rather that in caves or under eaves.
+Red bats like to burrow under leaves during the day rather than in caves or under eaves.

 California myotis (Myotis californicus) - a small bat with pale fur.
 You can often see them at dusk and just before dawn feeding on flies, moths and some other flying insects.
 They like to hide during the day in trees, rock crevices and sometimes in parts of buildings.

 Little brown bats (Myotis yumanensis) - small bats about three inches long.
 They love to eat flying insects with soft bodies such as moths.
 Some species will even feed off of insects around the surface of slow-moving water.

 Mexican free-tailed bat (Tadarida brasiliensis) - if you have ever looked at a bottle of Bacardi Rum, then you've seen a Mexican free-tailed bat.
 They are common in the western United States and are small bats - about three-inches long and most of that is their tail.
 Their fur comes in brown and gray and they have large ears that help them with their echolocation.

 Once you have bats inside your home, they can be very hard to get rid of.
 Getting rid of bats without risking bites and other potential issues requires special skills, tools and knowledge.
 However, if you can seal up the entry that the bats are using once they have left the attic, bats will likely move on to another location.